Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - End Of Line testing (EOL), test the final products with the sw flashed on it, both to configure the system and to test the connectivity of the components.
 Some of the testing routines can alse be left in the final product to facilitate repair or performe some remote analysis.

 The transitions between the simulated and the real system can go through different steps, like testing the real sw on a simulated hw or test the hw in a simulated environment.
-Components that can be simulated
+Components that can be simulated:
 - sw, directly on the host platform or on an emulator.
-- CPU, can be susbistitued by one more powerful or use that to simulate the target one.
+- CPU, can be susbstitued by one more powerful or use that to simulate the target one.
 - other hw
   - emulated
   - build a prototype board, like on a breadboard or some specific SDK boards